SamOBrienOlinger/PP4/README.md

     ![Keep Your Poo Healthy](assets/css/images/Option-2-KYPH.jpg)

   - For people who want to learn more about maintaining their pet's wellbeing, there is the section called 'Keep your Poo healthy'.
-[Keep Your Poo Healthy](https://8000-samobrienolinge-cockapoo-ovrr1eu3z5g.ws-eu34.gitpod.io/keep-your-poo-healthy.html#jump-to-kyph) provdes the user with a starting point for finding out more infomration about taking good care of a Cockapoo, with evidence-based information linking to credible sources on other webistes to help owners take care of the health needs of their pet.
+[Keep Your Poo Healthy](https://samobrienolinger.github.io/Cockapoo-Club/keep-your-poo-healthy.html#jump-to-kyph) provides the user with a starting point for finding out more infomration about taking good care of a Cockapoo, with evidence-based information linking to credible sources on other webistes to help owners take care of the health needs of their pet.

   - Similar to the New Cockaparents page, the same features were applied regarding internal links and landing on this new page that guarantee consistency while meeting the user's need for familairity and expectations of engaging with new content.

 - __Furry Fun Foto Gallery page__

-    IN MD This feature is currently hidden

     ![Furry Fun Foto Gallery](assets/css/images/Option-3-FFFGjpg.jpg)

-  - The 'Furry Fun' section is for users to peruse and upload images of their pets.
+  - The [Furry Fun Foto Gallery] (https://samobrienolinger.github.io/Cockapoo-Club/furry-fun-foto-gallery.html#jump-to-fffg)section is for users to peruse and upload images of their pets.
 This section provides a gallery of shared images.

   - After researching other websites and social media that provide dog owners with relevant valuable information, it was clear that dog owners enjoy being part of a community with this same shared interest in their pets.
 Joining a unique online collective is a priority for many users who love to see images of other people's pets and want to share images and information about their own pet and personal experiences.